juanje1/UnsplashApp/README.md

 Finally, it has the following characteristics:

 - Full code in Kotlin
-- Request to a Unsplash API
+- Request to an Unsplash API
 - Anko Library
 - Picasso Library (for images)
 - Gson Library (for deserialization)